kevhello/hema-glossary/README.md

 A React App glossary for HEMA (Historical European Martial Arts).

 # Instruction to deploy locally
+1. Run the MongoDB server locally (run mongod.exe)

-1. CD to project directory
+2. CD to project directory in another CLI

-2. Type: ```npm run start``` to start the server application.
+3. Type: ```npm run start``` to start the server application.

-3. Go to: localhost:3090
+4. Go to: localhost:3090